Nastel/remoraj/README.md

 # Troubleshooting and logging

 If there is some problems running you can always check the logs.
 Logging might cause seriuos overhead, so by default the logging option is turned off.
-In order to turn on the logging you need to change configuration file, or you can turn it on remotelly if you are using remora-control module.
+In order to turn on the logging you need to change configuration file, or you can turn it on remotelly if you are using `remora-control` module.

-To turn on logging you need to change option 'com.jkoolcloud.remora.advices.BaseTransformers.logging' to `true`in the file 'remora.properties'.
+To turn on logging you need to change option `com.jkoolcloud.remora.advices.BaseTransformers.logging` to `true`in the file `remora.properties`.
 You can also turn on logging for individual advices.

 Each advice creates it own logging file.
 You can find all files in your remora's folder under `log`.
 I.e.: `c:\workspace\build\remora\log`